UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Exceptions.rst.txt

 **Always** capture the *particular* Exception(s) you know how to handle.

-Trust me, you can't anticipate everything, and you want the exception to propagate if it is not expected when you wrote the code.
+Trust me, you can't anticipate everything, and you want the exception to propagate if it is not the one expected when you wrote the code.

 Testing for errors "by hand":